This Farming Life

 “Without a doubt, the best farming related programming shown on the BBC for many years”

 Fans of the show raised a petition to HM Government calling for more episodes.
-A second series is now in production by Pacific Quay Productions, with five brand new farming families, as well as a few old faces here and there.
+A second series, produced by The Documentary Unit, with five brand new farming families and a few old faces, aired on BBC Two in September 2017.